Docker for AWS setup & prerequisitesEstimated reading time: 7 minutes

 The number of workers you want in your swarm (0-1000).

-The number of Managers in your swarm.
-You can pick either 1, 3 or 5 managers.
+The number of managers in your swarm.
+On Docker CE, you can select either 1, 3 or 5 managers.
 We only recommend 1 manager for testing and dev setups.
-There are no failover guarantees with 1 manager — if the single manager fails the swarm will go down as well.
+There are no failover guarantees with 1 manager — if the single manager fails the swarm goes down as well.
 Additionally, upgrading single-manager swarms is not currently guaranteed to succeed.

-We recommend at least 3 managers, and if you have a lot of workers, you should pick 5 managers.
+We recommend at least 3 managers, and if you have a lot of workers, you should use 5 managers.

 Enable if you want Docker for AWS to automatically cleanup unused space on your swarm nodes.